PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 #. ``print(L,)`` The final comma prevents Python from inserting a
    newline following the string that has been written.
 Since the lines returned by ``readline()`` all are terminated by newlines anyway, they come out single-spaced.
-If the comma weren’t there, the lines would come out double-spaced.
+If the comma weren't there, the lines would come out double-spaced.

 Relational Expressions